 On the week of January 27, chaplains, ship visitors, center administrators, and others involved in maritime ministry from all over the world convened on the Houston International Seafarers’ Center (HISC) to take a NAMMA-led course on serving seafarers.
 Students of the Houston School this year were given many reasons to thank God: learning more about how to serve seafarers, worship that emphasized the unique spiritual aspects of maritime ministry, friendships made with colleagues from many different cultures and ministries, and the exceptional hospitality shown by the Houston maritime community.

-The course was organized by NAMMA this year, but is deeply indebted to the HISC itself, which for many years previous had not only hosted the event but designed and taught the curriculum.
+The course was organized by NAMMA this year, as part of a larger professional development programs supported by The TK Foundation and in partnership with worldwide members in the International Christian Maritime Association.
+NAMMA is deeply indebted to the HISC itself for the success of this year’s course, which for many years previous had not only hosted the event but designed and taught the curriculum.
 “The school started 44 years ago,” says chaplain and first-time local assistant Tom Edwards.
 “We were the first ecumenical center in the United States, and we knew that we wanted to share that model.
 Historically, we have been blessed with many denominationally-supported chaplains and were the largest port ministry in North America.
 It wasn’t that we thought, ‘we know how to do it better than everyone,’ but we saw that there were a lot of people trying to do this ministry who needed somewhere to get some training.
 We knew that we could do it, so we started doing it and have kept doing it.”

 The week’s events were officially kicked off with a short prayer service in the HISC’s chapel, as was every day thereafter.
 Students read scripture passages especially pertinent to seafarers, took turns praying for maritime workers and different aspects of their lives, and heard short homilies about the work of ministry to them.
 Worship was intentionally ecumenical, welcoming and building up all the diverse kinds of Christian present.
 Hymns were sung for the most part a capella, and were a mix of familiar hymns like “Come Thou Fount of Every Blessing” and short prayers from the French Taizé community that were sung repeatedly and meditated upon.
 Many remarked on the beauty of the sound when the group sang together, due in part to the chapel’s acoustics and in part to the fullness with which the students joined their voices in worship.